 The University of Nebraska Medical Center, College of Allied Health Professions, Computed Tomography (CT) Practicum offers one semester of didactic and clinical experience to graduates of an accredited radiography program.
-The Practicum will be offered twice during the academic year; during the summer and fall semesters.

 Length of Program

 Didactic course work can be completed in as little as one semester.
 Clinical requirements can take longer based on clinic exposure to complete the required clinical competencies needed to apply for certification.

 Computed Tomography Practicum

 The American Registry of Radiologic Technologists (ARRT) is the credentialing organization that recognizes individuals qualified in the use of ionizing and non-ionizing radiation to promote high standards of patient care in diagnostic medical imaging, interventional procedures and therapeutic treatment.
 The ARRT tests and certifies technologists and administers continuing education and ethics requirements for their annual registration.

 The ARRT provides certification in Computed Tomography disciplines.

 Upon completion of the CT Practicum at UNMC, completers are eligible to apply for the national examination(s) for certification offered by ARRT.

 For more information about the ARRT and requirements for certification and registration please contact: